Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Jesse crying to Walt in "Madrigal", "I don't know what's wrong with me, Mr. White?"

-"Buyout" has a nasty cold opening regarding the group disposing of the dead kid and his dirtbike.
+"Buyout" has a nasty cold opening regarding the group disposing of the dead kid - in another of those awful barrels - and his dirtbike.
 The result hits Jesse especially hard.

 The end of "Say My Name" with the ultimately unnecessary death of Mike.
 Especially after watching him with his granddaughter at the park after seemingly retiring for good.